CodrinCrismariu/MoonEd/ReadMe.md

 Also you need to change all the ip-s and ports from Back-End/variable.js and Front-End/Variable.js so that they meet your requirements

+In the MongoDB server you need to create a database named MoonEd and the app will do the rest

 ### Tech
 - [Node.js](https://nodejs.org/en/) evented I/O for the backend
 - [Express] fast node.js network app framework